A New Paradigm in Education

 Their Chosen Field

-Our customer is the student not the state or insurance company, we do not have a canned curriculum that the students must follow, but we provide the freedom and resources for the students to meet their own goals for an occupation, for avocation, family, spirit, economic independents, and fitness.
+Our customer is the student not the state or insurance company, we do not have a canned curriculum that the students must follow, but we provide the freedom and resources for the students to meet their own goals for occupation, for avocation, family, spirit, economic independents, and fitness.

-It is our belief that in a large part the kids that made up the Greatest Generation and the generations before were the products of their parents’ and elders’ modeling of love and discipline doing the core daily routines of pre 1940 life and all attributed to the habits that made these kids become the great people that they were.
+It is our belief, that in a large part, the kids that made up the Greatest Generation and the generations before were the products of their parents’ and elders’ modeling of love and discipline doing the core daily routines of pre-1940 life and all attributed to the habits that made these kids become the great people that they were.

 Positive habits are learned from watching and working with those that model positive habits daily: good mentors re-enforce those habits in their students.
 People like to say practice makes perfect.
 No, practice make permanent.
-To truly make perfect one must practice the task perfectly, to strive with each practice to raise the bar, to raise ones expectation.
+To truly make perfect one must practice the task perfectly, to strive with each practice to raise the bar, to raise one’s expectation.
 We strive to develop in our participants the habits of the happiest and most successful people of the Greatest Generation and generations before; through daily core routines.

-Happiness starts with our students being given the autonomy to spend their day exploring their own individual interests, developing their passions and learning in a way that the individual best learns.
+Happiness starts with our students being given the autonomy to spend their day exploring their interests, developing their passions and learning in a way that the individual best learns.
 Being happy during the formative years develops the brain to its fullest potential.
 Being in a constant state of stress on the other hand limits physical and mental development and future success.
 Happiness does not me a day without challenges

-Happiness is ability result of a healthy adrenaline serotonin cycle.
+Happiness is the ability result of a healthy adrenaline serotonin cycle.
 Adrenalin may be caused by a need, the adrenalin produces the stress to do something fight, flight, or work.
 Serotonin may come from the intrinsic meeting of the need or the external praise for completing the task.
 This cycle can be the result of rough and tumble free play, free exploration to venture from safety and return to the hearth or a difficult physical or mental task being met and worked through to successful completion, and gathering around the central fire and telling the story of the challenge, the “battle,” and the success to their family and peers are just a few examples.
 Happiness is a product of where you are in the challenge and success cycle.
 If a person has no challenges they cannot have the resulting success, therefore not have the happiness that comes with it.
-Music, background noise, color of light, conversation, and what we choose to think about all can either drive up or down either adrenalin or serotonin.
+Music, background noise, the color of light, conversation, and what we choose to think about all can either drive up or down either adrenalin or serotonin.

 Being happy is an outcome of habits; being unhappy is also a result of habits.
 If a person practices daily core routines that trigger a healthy adrenalin serotonin cycle they will develop a habit of being happy and the daily problems of everyday life will not spiral the person down but are just seen as a challenge to overcome.
-With those habits the bigger problems that may drive others to despair are met with enthusiasm.
+With those habits, the bigger problems that may drive others to despair are met with enthusiasm.

-You might say that those that set and meets their goals of becoming a doctors, dentists, stockbrokers, or lawyers are successful.
+You might say that those that set and meets their goals of becoming doctors, dentists, stockbrokers, or lawyers are successful.
 You would probably say that those people that met those goals would reflect on meeting their goals as being successful.
-You would might say that anyone that is depressed about their life sees themselves as being unsuccessful.
+You might say that anyone that is depressed about their life sees themselves as being unsuccessful.
 You would probably say that someone that takes their own life as being unsuccessful.
 Yet those same people that you said were successful are nearly twice as likely to kill themselves as the general population.
-We at Northwestern Outdoor Leadership Institute do not believe our measure of success should be based on our students high score on a standardized tests, how many of our students enter the university, or becoming the highest wage earners in their town; we believe the only truly noble measure of the quality of a school is the long term prosperity of our students as sons and daughter, husbands and wives, fathers and mothers, leaders in their communities and companies, and elders in their communities.
+We at Northwestern Outdoor Leadership Institute do not believe our measure of success should be based on our students high score on a standardized tests, how many of our students enter the university or becoming the highest wage earners in their town; we believe the only truly noble measure of the quality of a school is the long term prosperity of our students as sons and daughter, husbands and wives, fathers and mothers, leaders in their communities and companies, and elders in their communities.

 Our definition of prosperous: Is the measure of a person to achieve the desired attributes and resources to be happy, to serve their family and community and most importantly to prepare their descendants to do the same.